carpentries-incubator/python-testing/index.md

 > prerequisite.
 > Some previous experience with the shell is expected,
 > *but isn't mandatory*.

+> ## Effective Computation In Physics {.callout}
+> Note that this testing lesson was adapted from the Testing chapter in
+> ''Effective Computation In Physics'' by Anthony Scopatz and Kathryn Huff.
+> It is often quoted directly.

 > ## Getting ready {.getready}